-- A copy of the agency's budget which includes an account for special education which is sufficiently large to cover the cost of anticipated services; - A copy of the Charter, (as amended as appropriate) which sufficiently describes the provision of special education and related services by the charter LEA; - A copy of the charter school's liability insurance policy of at least \$1,000,000 per person per occurrence;
+- A copy of the agency's budget which includes an account for special education which is sufficiently large to cover the cost of anticipated services; - A copy of the Charter, (as amended as appropriate) which sufficiently describes the provision of special education and related services by the charter LEA;

-SELPA San Joaquin County SELPA Fiscal Year 2020-21 ------- -------------------------- ------------- ---------
+SELPA San Joaquin County SELPA Fiscal Year 2023-24 ------- -------------------------- ------------- ---------

-- A copy of audit reports for the past two years (if applicable); - A document that provides income/expense reports for special education programs for the past two years (if applicable); - A copy of the Dashboard for the school history of last five years, if available;

-A copy of the School Accountability Report Card (SARC);

-- A list of credentials for all certificated staff: name, position, credential number, if highly qualified; - A statement signed by the charter's fiscal official and Governing Board acknowledging the charter's obligation to "search and serve", its obligation to pay the costs of special education whether or not those costs are adequately covered from the charter's SELPA allocation, and assuring that it has adequate fiscal reserves to cover those costs.
-Costs of special education may include, but are not limited to, instruction, transportation, non-public school/agency placements, inter and intra SELPA placements, due process proceedings, complaints and attorney fees; and - A copy of the charter school student application materials which reflects that the charter school can and will make available the full range of special education services for students enrolled in the charter school.
+- A copy of the charter school's liability insurance policy of at least \$1,000,000 per person per occurrence; - A copy of audit reports for the past two years (if applicable); - A document that provides income/expense reports for special education programs for the past two years (if applicable); - A copy of the Dashboard for the school history of last five years, if available; A copy of the School Accountability Report Card (SARC); - A list of credentials for all certificated staff: name, position, credential number, if highly qualified; - A statement signed by the charter's fiscal official and Governing Board acknowledging the charter's obligation to "search and serve", its obligation to pay the costs of special education whether or not those costs are adequately covered from the charter's SELPA allocation, and assuring that it has adequate fiscal reserves to cover those costs.
+Costs of special education may include, but are not limited to, instruction, transportation, non-public school/agency placements, inter and intra SELPA placements, due process proceedings, complaints and attorney fees; and - A copy of the charter school student application materials that reflects that the charter school can and will make available the full range of special education services for students enrolled in the charter school (and that reflects that the charter school does not request or require the submission of student records, including records related to any disability, prior to enrollment in the school).
 The applicant charter school will be deemed a member LEA if the Council of Superintendents determines that the charter school has met all requirements to be included as a member LEA of the SELPA as specified in this policy and the Local Plan.
-These requirements include:

-- Provide assurance of an understanding and knowledge of applicable special education laws and regulations; - Provide a current operating budget in order to assure fiscal responsibility in accordance with Education Code sections 47604.33; - Provide assurances that all enrolled individuals with exceptional needs have access to appropriate special education programs and services and will receive services in a safe environment; - Provide assurances that the LEA, through employment or contract, can provide the appropriately credentialed staff necessary to meet federal and state special education mandates; - Assume responsibility for any legal fees as it relates to the application and assurances process in becoming an LEA;

-- Provide assurance that the LEA will follow all applicable SELPA policies and procedures, including but not limited to: - Search and Serve, identification, screening, referral, assessment, instructional planning, placement, implementation and review procedures; - Procedural safeguards; - Regionalized services, program specialists, including excess costs if applicable; and, - o Transportation as indicated in student's IEP. - Abide by placement procedures and funding for students placed in Hospitals, Licensed Children's Institutions, Juvenile Court/Community School programs; - Assume costs of programs and services, including transportation; - Use SELPA approved forms in an appropriate manner; - Provide all required CALPADS and other SELPA required information/data including Maintenance of Effort (MOE) data required by the federal government; - Attend SELPA sponsored in-services and trainings and Council of Directors' meetings; - Place special education students in inter or intra- SELPA programs only with the expressed consent of the receiving entity and under the condition that the placing entity will be responsible for any excess costs attributable to the placement; - Accept inter-intra SELPA placements only with agreement between the educational entities.
-Under such circumstances, the placing LEA will be responsible for any excess costs, including transportation, in accordance with the Local Plan; and - Indemnify and hold harmless the SELPA and each of the member entities.
+These requirements include: - Provide assurance of an understanding and knowledge of applicable special education laws and regulations; - Provide a current operating budget in order to assure fiscal responsibility in accordance with Education Code sections 47604.33; - Provide assurances that all enrolled individuals with exceptional needs have access to appropriate special education programs and services and will receive services in a safe environment: - Provide assurances that the LEA, through employment or contract, can provide the appropriately credentialed staff necessary to meet federal and state special education mandates; - Assume responsibility for any legal fees as it relates to the application and assurances process in becoming an LEA; - Provide assurance that the LEA will follow all applicable SELPA policies and procedures, including but not limited to: - o Search and Serve, identification, screening, referral, assessment, instructional planning, placement, implementation and review procedures; - o Procedural safeguards; - o Regionalized services, program specialists, including excess costs if applicable; and, - o Transportation as indicated in student's IEP. - Abide by placement procedures and funding for students placed in Hospitals, Licensed Children's Institutions, Juvenile Court/Community School programs; - Assume costs of programs and services, including transportation; - Use SELPA approved forms in an appropriate manner;

-Once deemed a member LEA, the charter school, like other member LEAs shall:

-- Fully participate in governance of the SELPA in the manner outlined in the SELPA Local Plan; - Accept all responsibilities of an SELPA LEA in the implementation of the Local Plan; - Fully comply with policies and procedures outlined in the SELPA Local Plan; - Contribute to, participate in, and receive the reimbursement from all SELPA fiscal pools and participate in any charge backs in the same manner as other members.
-Receive state and federal funding for special education in accordance with the SELPA Special Education Funding

-SELPA San Joaquin County SELPA Fiscal Year 2020-21 ------- -------------------------- ------------- ---------

-Allocation Plan;